rmassidda/pds19-spo/relazione.md

 ## General considerations

-Each iteration computes a candidate to be the global minimum of a certain real function; the computation depends on the result of the previous states, so a **barrier** must exist to insure coherency.
+Each iteration computes a candidate to be the global minimum of a certain real function; the computation depends on the result of the previous states, so a **barrier** must exist to insure soundness.

 The vector nature of the problem, given by the position and the speed of an object in a multidimensional space, is prone to the use of **vectorization** to parallelize the computation in independent dimensions.
-For the vectorization to be effective the operations to limit the boundaries of the solution space could be limited by the ALU's architecture, for example the modulo operator useful to provide a toroidal space couldn't be available, so this choice has to be experimental evaluated.

-## MapReduce
+## Map+Reduce

-A possible approach is to use the MapReduce pattern to parallelize the computation of a state.
+A possible approach is to combine the **Map** and the **Reduce** patterns to parallelize the computation of a state.

-The *map* function should take a particle, update its internal state and return a reference to the local minimum.
+The function given to the *map* should take a particle, update its internal state as a side-effect and return a reference to the local minimum.

 $$
 f: \textrm{particle} \rightarrow \textrm{result}
 $$

-It's possible to describe the *reduce* phase as the phase where all the local minimums are compared, generating the new global minimum.
+Given that the global minimum is always the minimum of the local minimums of all the particles, it's possible to *reduce* the result from the updated particles.

 $$
 min: \textrm{result} \times \textrm{result} \rightarrow \textrm{result}